Consider one of these N.C. food gifts to buy in-store or order online for family, friends, hosts and more.

 Written by Ayn-Monique Klahre

 It’s the perfect trifecta: Support a local business, pass along a thoughtful gift and eat yummy food.
 When you buy a local food gift from someone in the Triangle area (and a little beyond), you’re giving back to our community in the most delicious way possible.
-Whether you want to order a N.C. food gift online to send to an out-of-state friend, or are just looking for a new idea for a spot to pick up a hostess gift, we’ve got you covered.
-From cookies and coffee to nut butters and barbecue sauce, here’s where to buy dozens of delicious Raleigh food businesses.
+Whether you want to order a N.C. food gift online to send to out-of-state friends and family, or are just looking for local gift shops to pick up a quick hostess gift, we’ve got you covered.
+From cookies and coffee to nut butters and barbecue sauce, you can create your own edible arrangements with these items.

 Swing by the Angus Barn Country Store (9401 Glenwood Ave.) to pick up their beloved pies or the cheese crock.
-Good news: They’re open whenever the restaurant’s open—until 10 p.m. every single night—for any last-minute shoppers out there.
+Good news: They’re open whenever the restaurant’s open—until 10 p.m. every single night—for any last-minute shoppers out there and have lots of host gift ideas.

 This nonprofit operates bee sanctuaries all over Raleigh, and sells the sweet rewards to support its mission.
-They don’t sell online, but you can pick up jars of honey at 42 & Lawrence (134 E. Martin St.), Escazu (936 N. Blount St.), Raleigh Provisions (107 E. Davie St.) and Wine Authorities (211 E. Franklin St.).
+They don’t sell online, but you can pick up jars of honey at 42 & Lawrence (134 E. Martin St.), Escazu (936 N. Blount St.), and Wine Authorities (211 E. Franklin St.).

 The Apothecary’s Kitchen